Manual Machining

 edge finder

-A rod shaped tool used to find the exact edge of a part.
-Edge finders are commonly used in milling to find the exact location of a hole.
+A rod shaped tool with an eccentric rotation used to find the exact edge of a part.
+Edge finders kick when they contact the workpiece and locate the exact edge.

 encoders

 A device that translates mechanical motion into a digital signal.
-Encoders send locations to display panels on manual mills with digital readout.
+Encoders send the location of a workpiece to the display panel using digital readout on a manual mill.

 end milling

-A milling operation that uses a narrow mill to create pockets, slots, and contours in a workpiece.
-End milling may cut with both the bottom and sides of the cutting tool.
+A milling operation that uses a narrow cutter to machine surfaces both parallel and perpendicular to the spindle axis.
+End milling cutters may cut with both the bottom and sides of the cutting tool.

 face